jeffmaynes/jeffmaynes.github.io/_pages/researching-phil.md

 One way to find secondary sources is to look for books on your topic.
 Most philosophical topics have several general overviews written on them, with chapters on many of the sub-fields.
 On the internet, there are a few places I’d recommend:

-**[The Stanford Encyclopedia of Philosopphy](https://plato.stanford.edu/)** The Stanford Encyclopedia contains up-to-date, peer-reviewed, overviews of philosophical topics written by experts on those topics.
+**[The Stanford Encyclopedia of Philosopphy](https://plato.stanford.edu/)**

+sThe Stanford Encyclopedia contains up-to-date, peer-reviewed, overviews of philosophical topics written by experts on those topics.
 ![Screenshot of the Stanford Encyclopedia of Philosophy](/images/sep.png)

 **[Philosophy Compass](https://onlinelibrary.wiley.com/journal/17479991)**

 The Philosophy Compass is a peer-reviewed journal devoted to publishing critical overviews of contemporary debates in philosophy.
 ![Screenshot of Philosophy Compass](/images/compass.png)